sidechained/DataDrivenResume/README.md

 This page includes:

 - a _header of biographical information_.
 This can be modified to be as simple or as detailed as required, with options for a profile picture, 'about me' section, links to social media accounts etc.
-- a _map section_ which displays icons for four geographical locations (made by Lorena Abad - see [Acknowledgements](#acknowledgements))
+- a _map section_ which displays icons for four geographical locations (created by Lorena Abad - see [Acknowledgements](#acknowledgements))
 - a _written summary_ giving an overview of what was achieved in each location
-- an _interests_ section which uses a [word-cloud](https://www.r-graph-gallery.com/wordcloud.html) to display categories of interest organised by colour (with deeper interests shown as smaller text in the same colour)
+- an _interests_ section which uses a [word-cloud](https://www.r-graph-gallery.com/wordcloud.html) to display categories-of-interest organised by colour (with deeper interests shown as smaller text in the same colour)
 - a _skills_ section which uses a [circular-packing diagram](https://www.r-graph-gallery.com/circle-packing.html) to place skills into categories, with circle size showing relative levels of experience

 ## Career Highlights Page(s)